PowerGridModel/power-grid-model/docs/user_manual/components.md

 ##### Electric model

-`generic_load_gen` are modelled by using the so-called ZIP load model in power-grid-model, where a load/generator is represented as a composition of constant power (P), constant current (I) and constant impedance (Z).
+`generic_load_gen` is modelled by using the so-called ZIP load model in power-grid-model, where a load/generator is represented as a composition of constant power (P), constant current (I) and constant impedance (Z).

 The injection of each ZIP model type can be computed as follows: